federueda/ASW/README.md

 ## 2. Metrics

-For the metrics, I use [SonarCloud](https://sonarcloud.io/).
+For the metrics, I used [SonarCloud](https://sonarcloud.io/).
 Connecting this tool with GitHub, allows an automatic scanning of the code, letting the user configure which kind of measurements to be performed.

 In particular, it was a valuable tool for realizing some issues and points for improvement in the initial code.
 The Duplications metric was a focal-point for starting to make some changes, that results in a more efficient code.
 Also, the code smells gave me a good overview of the complexity and the level of code that is confusing and difficult to mantain.